1946 Cabinet Mission to India: Plan

+The third group would comprise the mostly-Hindu areas in the south and the centre.
+Thus, provinces such as United Provinces, Central Provinces and Berar, Bombay, Bihar, Orissa, and Madras would make Group A. Group B would comprise Sind, Punjab, Northwest Frontier, and Balochistan.
+Bengal and Assam would make a Group C. Princely States will retain all subjects and powers other than those ceded to the Union.

 Reactions

 Through the scheme, the British expected to maintain Indian unity, as both they and Congress wanted, and also to provide Jinnah the substance of Pakistan.
 The proposals almost satisfied Jinnah's insistence on a large Pakistan, which would avert the North-Eastern Pakistan without the mostly non-Muslim districts in Bengal and Punjab being partitioned away.
 By holding the full provinces of Punjab and Bengal, Jinnah could satisfy the provincial leaders who feared losing power if their provinces were divided.
 The presence of large Hindu minorities in Punjab and Bengal also provided a safeguard for the Muslim minorities remaining in the mostly-Hindu provinces.

-Jinnah explained in a letter to Karachi mayor Hatim Alavi on 10 June 1946, that the acceptance of the Cabinet Mission Plan was only a first step.
+Jinnah explained in a letter to Karachi mayor Hatim Alavi on 10 June 1946 that the acceptance of the Cabinet Mission Plan was only a first step.
 Once Group B and Group C were established in the northwest and northeast, nothing would stop them from seceding later.
-“We can work on the two decks, provincial and group,” he urged, “and blow up the topmast” at any time.
+"We can work on the two decks, provincial and group," he urged, "and blow up the topmast" at any time.

 Most of all, Jinnah wanted parity between Pakistan and India.
 He believed that provincial groupings could best secure that.
 He claimed that Muslim India was a 'nation' with entitlement to central representations equal to those of Hindu India.
 Despite his preference for only two groups, the Muslim League's Council accepted the mission's proposals on 6 June 1946 after it had secured a guarantee from Wavell that the League would be placed in the interim government if the Congress did not accept the proposal.